sign-language-processing/sign-language-processing.github.io/src/index.md

 They identified that sign language use involves movement of the body, and such designed a model that works on top of human poses rather than directly on the video signal.
-They calculate the optical flow norm of every joint detected on the body, and apply a small yet effective contextualized model to predict for every frame weather the person is signing or not.
+They calculate the optical flow norm of every joint detected on the body, and apply a small yet effective contextualized model to predict for every frame whether the person is signing or not.

 ### Sign Language Identification

-Sign language identification <ref names="gebre2013automatic,monteiro2016detecting" /> is defined as the classification between two or more sign languages.
+Sign language identification [@identification:gebre2013automatic;@identification:monteiro2016detecting] is defined as the classification between two or more sign languages.

 @identification:gebre2013automatic found that a simple random-forest classifier can distinguish between British Sign Language (BSL) and Greek Sign Language (ENN) with a 95\% F1 score.
 This finding is further supported by @identification:monteiro2016detecting which manages to differentiate between